 Meet Jaap van Zweden

-This autumn, the New York Philharmonic welcomes Jaap van Zweden as their new Music Director.
+In September 2018, the New York Philharmonic welcomed Jaap van Zweden as their new Music Director.
 Jaap van Zweden combines classical masterpieces with new works to create timely treasures.

 Baton in Hand